imarc/handbook/strategy.markdown

 A 15–80 page document for projects scoped to a 200+ hours production schedule.
 It typically takes 90–170 person-hours to produce, including all discovery, research and meetings.

 Like an FRD, it's created by a Strategy team in close collaboration with the client.
 It restates the scope of production and must be approved by the client.
-It includes everything in an FRD, *plus* it:
+It includes everything in an FRD, *plus*:

 + Describes back-end functionality such as CMS tools, fields and relationships; databases; network and server infrastructure; external systems the site works with; security considerations.
-+ Must be reviewed by Interactive Producer and an engineer before finalization
++ Must be reviewed by Interactive Producer and an engineer before finalization.
-+ May also be reviewed on an ad hoc basis by UX, Creative, BizDev or others identified by Producer or Strategist
++ May also be reviewed on an ad hoc basis by UX, Creative, BizDev or others identified by Producer or Strategist.

 (This is somewhat akin to a [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
 However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation. iMarc's developers have tremendous domain knowledge; it's important to let them exercise it.
 See also Joel Spolsky's [Painless Functional Specifications](http://www.joelonsoftware.com/articles/fog0000000036.html) series.)